stephaneVercouillieBMID/slate/source/index.html.md

 <a name="TokenResponse"></a>
 ## 3.6.
 Managing Token Response

-### Handling a successful Token Response
+### Extracting a successful Token response

-If the Token Request validation is successful we will return an HTTP 200 OK response including id and access tokens as in the example aside:
+If the Token request has been sucessfully validated we will return an HTTP 200 OK response including ID and Access tokens as in the example aside:

 ```http--inline
 HTTP/1.1 200 OK